Name: Kelly McDonald

-- examining the impact of undergraduate research experiences,
+- examining the impact of undergraduate research and course-based undergraduate research experiences (CUREs) on student knowledge, skills and attitudes,

-- examining the beliefs and attitudes of students during their teacher training,
+- examining the beliefs and attitudes of students preparing for careers in STEM teaching.

 W. M. Keck Foundation Grant, Sustainable Interdisciplinary Research to Inspire Undergraduate Success (SIRIUS), 2015-2016